 - Payment of Professional/Legal fees

-- If purchased as buy-to-let guaranteed rental payments for a specific period
+- If purchased as buy-to-let, any guaranteed rental payments for a specific period

 - Gifted Deposit from the Developer/Builder

 Non-Cash incentives could include:

 - White goods (if these are in addition or above the standard specification)